matrix-io/matrix-documentation/docs/matrix-core/reference/gpio.md

   console.log('<== GPIO pins register: ',dec2bin(gpioData.values))
 });
 ```
-The driver will send on callback a serialized message of integer *values* which reprensets of state from all GPIO pins
+The driver will send on callback a serialized message of integer *values* which represents of state from all GPIO pins

 #### Keep-alive messages